-Back in the Bronson estate, the trail grew steeper.
-While I sipped water from my three-liter backpack, I ‘beeped’ in my head: 26.2, 3 hours 21 minutes.
+Back in the Bronson Estate, the trail began to grow steeper.
+While I sipped water from my three-liter backpack, I ‘beeped’ in my head: 26.2, 3 hours 22 minutes.
 It didn’t quite qualify me for the Boston marathon, but after the Boston marathon, you get to stop.
-I still had almost three more marathons to go today—and they’d all be slower than 3:21.
+I still had almost three more marathons to go today—and they’d all be slower than 3:22.

 To his credit, Kevin finished, too.
 It took him five and a half hours.
 He confided in me that he’d never, ever run a marathon again, or any distance over ten miles.
 He’d hit the wall, and it hit him back.